 In several religions, most notably Islam and Orthodox Judaism, Menstruating women are considered impure, whether it be physically or spiritually.
 She can not entire any temple, shrine or mosque.
 In Islam, during Ramadan she may not pray or fast, nor touch the Quran or even recite it’s contents.
-She is refrained from having any sexual intercourse during their menstruation.
+She is refrained from having any sexual intercourse during her menstruation.
 She must also complete a ritual washing before she becomes “clean” again.

 Menstruation is a natural, physiological part of being a women.
 It is a blessing for one to menstruate as it signals one’s ability to conceive and create a new life.
 It should be celebrated and not to be shunned upon.